josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-month-in-review-october.md

 # Month in review - October

+This monthly review is a digest of topics that I don't cover in dedicated blog posts.

+- Finished reading "The Art of Letting Go"
+- passGen v3.x updates

+<!-- more -->

+!!! note

     My first "month-in-review" post!
 (Ignore that this is being posted two weeks after the end of October).

-This monthly review is a digest of topics that I don't cover in dedicated blog posts.

-<!-- more -->

 ## Finished reading "The Art of Letting Go"